tonylampada/tonylampada.github.io/docs/good-architecture.md

 Having fallen into those traps myself, all the times I did, I later realized that it wasn't the code that was bad.
 It was **I that was bad** at refactoring! 😬

+### 2. The "SHIPSHIPSHIP!"
+Trap

+The rewrite trap is like, the "0 value, 100 quality" end of the spectrum.
+Put purely technical people in charge of management, and you might fall into it.

+The "SHIPSHIPSHIP" trap is the opposite (and more commonly seen in the wild, maybe if you have super business-oriented product managers with no tech skills driving everyday prioritization).

+By demanding a continuous flow of fast deliveries, we risk incentivizing the creation of tech debt that most likely won't get paid.
+Do that for long enough and trap #1b will start to look attractive!

+So, it's a balance.
+We need to chop trees, and for that we need to sharpen our axes.
+Spend your whole life sharpening your axe and you never get any tree down.
+Chop trees all the time and your ax will get dull, which you'll get tired.
+That's no good either.

+The way to go is to do both: keep chopping trees, and always be making sure you have a sharp axe.
+For software, this means that: we set the quality standards (which is usually higher than what we currently have), then keep moving forward and upward.

+Once we reach it, we keep moving forward and oscillating around it.
+The ground might move beneath our feet and we might need to change that target up or down, and that is ok too (example: the Facebook motto that went from "move fast and break things" to "move fast with stable infra").

 ## Good architecture - how to create it

 So, back at the million dollar question, here's an attempt to answer it: